 Most people would not be surprised to learn that traffic accidents are the leading cause of non-natural death for US citizens in foreign countries.
 What would surprise many, however, is that the third highest cause of non-natural death is suicide.
 Moreover, for most national populations, it is possible to extrapolate that data to the broader body of global travelers.

 Similar to depression, suicidal individuals can appear to be perfectly fine while suffering great emotional pain.
-Thus, a key way to monitor expatriate persons and populations for suicide is know the signs and symptoms.
+Thus, a key way to monitor expatriate persons and populations for suicide is to know the signs and symptoms.

 Conclusions and Advice